Sudokuru/Frontend/README.md

 ## Setup

 - run `npx playwright install` to install playwright dependencies
-- create a `.env` file in `e2e/web` directory for local development based on values in `.env.example`
+- create a `.env` file in for local development based on values in `.env.example`

 ## Run Tests